Initializing a Software Event Broker Container

 In addition to configuration keys, there are other environment variables that can be set.
 These environment variables are processed by the container's operating system.
 Unlike configuration keys, these environment variables take effect whenever the container is rebooted.
-In the following example, UMASK and TZ (timezone) environment variables are set through the
+In the following example, UMASK and TZ (timezone) environment variables are set using the

-docker create command.
+podman create).
 This configuration will take effect every time the container is restarted.